gschmutz/modern-database-workshop/03-working-with-cassandra/README.md

 You can see that you get an error

 ```
-com.datastax.driver.core.exceptions.InvalidQueryException:
-Cannot execute this query as it might involve data filtering and thus may have unpredictable performance.
-If you want to execute this query despite the performance unpredictability, use ALLOW FILTERING
+InvalidRequest: Error from server: code=2200 [Invalid query] message="Cannot execute this query as it might involve data filtering and thus may have unpredictable performance.
+If you want to execute this query despite the performance unpredictability, use ALLOW FILTERING"
 ```

 Cassandra does not allow to restrict on another column than the primary key.
 Let's see if that is true.
 When we use the `actor_id` instead the query will work.